Ludwig Angina

 - Less commonly: Mandibular fractures, oral lacerations, contiguous infections, sialadenitis, errant drug injections, tongue piercings

-- Polymicrobial: β-hemolytic strep commonly associated with anaerobes such as peptostreptococcus, pigmented bacteroides
+- Polymicrobial: β-Hemolytic strep commonly associated with anaerobes such as peptostreptococcus, pigmented bacteroides:

 - Microbiologic analyses may guide therapy

-Factors Increasing Morbidity and Mortality
+Factors Increasing Morbidity And Mortality

 - Comorbid illness